Skip to content

 news_chunks — Chunked segments for RAG and embedding search.
 Uses the Vectorizable concern.

-publications — Scientific articles from PubMed and conferences (ASCO, AACR, ASH, EHA, ESMO).
+publications — Scientific articles from PubMed, conferences (ASCO, AACR, ASH, EHA, ESMO), and materialized investor presentations.
 Stores abstracts, full text when available, and LLM extraction results.
 Links to trials through publication_clinical_trials.

 news_fda_submissions — FDA submission events (NDA, BLA, sNDA) extracted from news.
 Tracks PDUFA dates and links to matched indications.